Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Set up authentication

-Your Java application needs permissions to read and create resources in your Azure subscription in order to use the Java SDK for Azure.
-Create a service principal and configure your app to run with its credentials to grant this access.
-Service principals provide a way to create a non-interactive account associated with your identity to which you grant only the privileges your app needs to run.
+Grant your application read and create permissions to your Azure subscription using a service principal.
+Service principals provide scoped access to resources in your account, and the Java SDK for Azure is designed around logging in with a service principal instead of a username and password.

-[Create a service principal using the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli), and make sure to capture the output seen below from the tool:
+[Create a service principal using the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli), and make sure to capture the output:

 ```json
 {